hstern2/amsr/README.md

 ### Small rings
-Small rings are denoted by one of the digits `3,4,5,` or `6` indicating the size of the ring.
+Small rings are denoted by one of the digits `3,4,5,6` indicating the size of the ring.
 A new bond is formed between atoms *i* and *j* where *i* and *j* are the most recently-added atoms which